GRANTS

 Gamechanger Grants

-Who: Open to all chapters worldwide.*
+Who: Open to all AZA, BBG and BBYO chapters and clubs worldwide.*

 Timeline: Apply at least two weeks prior to your event.
 The earlier, the better!